 Thanks to film and television, the Holmes and Watson magic continues to thrive.

 By the time the twentieth century was well under way, so was the thriller.
-In cinema Hitchcock was the master of suspense and spilled blood.
+In cinema Alfred Hitchcock was the master of suspense and spilled gore.
 On the page Agatha Christie led the field in the UK, Raymond Chandler in the States.

 Ingredients of the perfect thriller